oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-apps.md

   access token request may succeed if an additional authorization grant is presented.

-"device_session":
+"auth_session":
 :    OPTIONAL.
-The optional device session value allows the authorization server to
+The optional auth session value allows the authorization server to
      associate subsequent requests by this client with an ongoing authorization request sequence.
-The client MUST include the `device_session` in follow-up requests to the challenge endpoint if it receives one along with the error response.
+The client MUST include the `auth_session` in follow-up requests to the challenge endpoint if it receives one along with the error response.

 For example: